Phabrico/Phabrico/docs/15-ContentTranslation/README.md

 ## Some remarks
 * Not all content is automatically translated.
 Codeblocks, usernames and project names, for example, will not be translated.
-* The titles of Notification blocks are only translated if configured under *UI Controls*:
+* The titles of Notification blocks are only translated if configured under *UI Controls*: <br />
  ![ContentTranslation-08](ContentTranslation-08.png) <br />
 * Diagrams are not automatically translated, but a copy is made for each of them so that you can translate them manually.
 These diagram copies are also marked as 'unreviewed' and can also be approved in the *Diagrams* screen by means of the green button: ![ContentTranslation-20](ContentTranslation-20.png) <br />
 The copies of these translated diagrams can be undone via the *Offline Changes* screen.